We've upgraded the way you pay!

 - Download account histories to Intuit's Quicken® and QuickBooks®

 Current Bill Pay users will automatically be re-enrolled.
 If you have never used Bill Pay before, or would like to reactivate your account, you will have to complete a brief enrollment.
-We recommend new users wait until after July 20 to complete the enrollment process.

-In preparation of this exciting transition, we've provided a quick list of the most important and frequently asked questions customers have regarding the new system and how the changes may effect them.
+We've provided a quick list of the most important and frequently asked questions customers have regarding the new system and how the changes may effect them.
 To download a full list of FAQs, click here.